 But in more recent seasons, to my own shock, I have found that I am the older brother.

-It is often difficult for me to comprehend the heart of our Father, because His love and goodness are so much higher than mine.
-But slowly, He helps me see.
+It is often difficult for me to comprehend the heart of our Father, because his love and goodness are so much higher than mine.
+But slowly, God helps me see.
 He is not a harsh, commanding father who enjoys putting us down.
 He doesn’t expect his children to wordlessly and solemnly obey.
-Rather, He is a generous father who delights in each of his children in a special way.
-He is a father who loves us.
+God doesn’t want us to view ourselves as his slaves.
+Rather, God is a generous father who delights in each of his children in a special way.
+God is a father who loves us.

 Sons, Not Slaves

 When God gives us commands, they are for our good.
-Whatever portion He gives us is for our good.
-He is powerful enough that He can think of everyone’s good at the same time.
-He is not only thinking about you––His first priority is His own glory, as it should be––but He is also constantly thinking about each one of us individually.
-Every minute of every day, He is thinking about His children.
+Whatever portion God gives us is for our good.
+God is powerful enough that He can think of everyone’s good at the same time.
+God’s first priority is His own glory, as it should be, but God is also constantly thinking about each one of us individually.
+Every minute of every day, God is thinking about His children.

-And He gives us a lot more freedom than we sometimes think.
+And God gives us a lot more freedom than we sometimes think.

 God has a specific calling in mind for each of us.
-It’s a calling He designed to bless the world and build up His Kingdom.
+It’s a calling God designed to bless the world, build up His Kingdom, and draw us into the wonder of His ways.
 It is a good calling, no matter what we may sometimes think or feel.
-But despite the fact that He always knows better than us, He would never force His will upon us.
-His goal is to help us discover that what we want deep down is the same journey that He specifically designed for us from the beginning.
+But despite the fact that God always knows better than us, God never forces his will upon us.
+God’s goal is to help us discover that what we want deep down is the same journey that He specifically designed for us from the beginning.

-Sometimes I’ve seen destiny as a box or a trap, but it isn’t.
+Sometimes I have seen destiny as a box or a trap, but it isn’t.
 Not the way God does it.
 Calling isn’t about being compelled to do something we would rather not.
 Calling is discovering we are willing to pay an enormous cost to do something beautiful for the Kingdom.